rnnnivv/Insurance-Bot/README.md

 # Insurance-Bot
-The bot interacts with the user to help them with insurance queries.
+The Bot represents the insurance company XYZ in marketing their auto insurance products.
+It interacts with the user to help them with insurance queries.